aristanetworks/avd-workshops/workshops/ansible.md

 ![Ansible Playbook Anatomy](assets/images/ansible_playbook_anatomy.png)

 At the very start of our playbook, we have the ==Play==.
-This is the very root of the playbook. it is where we define the Managed Nodes we'd like to target with this play, as well as the list of task(s) we'd like to run on these ==target hosts==.
+This is the very root of the playbook. it is where we define the Managed Nodes we'd like to target with this play, as well as the list of task we'd like to run on these ==target hosts==.

 Next, we have the ==task== itself, which in our case is leveraging the **eos_facts** ==module== to gather information about the Managed Nodes, which are devices running Arista's EOS, in our topology.